nmagee/spotify/README.md

     docker run -d -e PMA_ARBITRARY=1 -p 8080:80 phpmyadmin

-Then supply the server, username, and password from the page in Canvas.
+Then supply the server, username, and password from the assignment in Canvas.

 ### Create a new database